maw-khan/rag-health-assistant/README.md

 ## 📌 Conclusion

-This project demonstrates a basic but complete RAG pipeline, showing how retrieval improves reliability and factual grounding in LLM-based systems.
+This project demonstrates a simple but effective RAG pipeline while emphasizing retrieval behavior, ranking, and system design considerations.

-It serves as a foundation for building production-level AI search and assistant systems.
+It highlights how modern AI systems depend not only on models, but on how information is retrieved and structured before generation.

 ## 👤 Author